Eric Haase Player Props: Tigers vs. Brewers

-The Detroit Tigers, including Eric Haase (hitting .357 in his past 10 games, with two doubles and three walks), take on starting pitcher Colin Rea and the Milwaukee Brewers at American Family Field, Monday at 7:40 PM ET.
+On Tuesday, Eric Haase (.357 batting average in his past 10 games, with three doubles and four walks) and the Detroit Tigers play the Milwaukee Brewers, whose starting pitcher will be Eric Lauer.
+First pitch is at 7:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-1) against the Orioles.
+In his most recent game he had a one-hit showing (1-for-3) against the Brewers.

 Eric Haase Game Info & Props vs. the Brewers